 The goal of HARP is simple: The government wants to provide underwater homeowners with the chance to enjoy the low interest rates that are making owning a home more affordable today.

-When you call your lender, you'll need to tell an account representative that you are underwater on your mortgage and that you'd like to refinance through the HARP program.
-Your lender will have to make sure that you meet certain program requirements.
+When you call your lender, you will need to tell an account representative that you are underwater on your mortgage and that you would like to refinance through the HARP program.
+Your lender will have to make sure that you meet specific program requirements.
 Participation in the program requires that you be paying off a Fannie Mae or Freddie Mac owned or guaranteed mortgage.
 You must be current on your mortgage payments at the time of your refinance request, and you must not have missed any payments in the last 12 months.

 Your lender will also run your credit.
-This is important; you'll need a high three-digit credit score to qualify for an interest rate low enough to make refinancing financially worthwhile.
+That is important; you will need a high three-digit credit score to qualify for an interest rate low enough to make refinancing financially worthwhile.
 Remember, refinancing is not free.
 You can expect to pay from 3 percent to 6 percent of your outstanding loan balance in closing fees and settlement costs.
-You'll need to obtain an interest rate that is low enough to generate enough savings each month to allow you to recoup those refinancing costs in a timely manner.
+You will need to obtain an interest rate that is low enough to generate enough savings each month to allow you to recoup those refinancing costs promptly.